zaiisao/Documentation/en/Signaling/signal_windows.md

->  You can skip generating a token in a test environment by setting <code>token</code> to <code>_no_need_token</code>.
+>  You can skip generating a token in a test environment by setting `token` to `_no_need_token`.
 However, Agora does not recommend this in a production environment.
-By default, if you are already logged in, the <code>login</code> call will be ignored.
-To cancel the previous login, you can call <code>logout</code> first without having to wait until it is successfully executed.
+By default, if you are already logged in, the `login` call will be ignored.
+To cancel the previous login, you can call `logout` first without having to wait until it is successfully executed.

 #### Log into Agora's Signaling System (login2)